telefonicaid/fiware-orion/doc/manuals/user/federation.md

-In the current context broker version, the semantics of nofityContextRequest are the same that [updateContext APPEND  or, if the context element already exist, the semantics of updateContext UPDATE](walkthrough_apiv1.md#update-context-elements).
+In the current context broker version, the semantics of nofityContextRequest are the same that [updateContext APPEND  or, if the context element already exists, the semantics of updateContext UPDATE](walkthrough_apiv1.md#update-context-elements).
-Thus, federation doesn't provide exact mirroring: a updateContext DELETE to one context broker will not produce the same effect in the federated context broker.
+Thus, federation doesn't provide exact mirroring: an updateContext DELETE to one context broker will not produce the same effect in the federated context broker.

 This mechanism works similarly with registerContext and